Czech Republic

 Mandatory employer pension contributions for employees performing high-risk work

 Impact date: 1 January 2026 A new law introduces mandatory employer pension contributions (known locally as contributions to the ‘third pension pillar’) for employees performing high-risk work.
 Specifically, if classified in the 3rd risky category for factors such as vibrations, cold, heat, or high dynamic physical load involving large muscle groups.
-The contribution will amount to 4% of the assessment base if the employee worked at least 3 shifts (24 hours) of risky work in a given calendar month.
+The contribution amounts to 4% of the assessment base if the employee worked at least 3 shifts (24 hours) of risky work in a given calendar month.
 The obligation applies only if the employee makes a request to the employer in writing and provides the necessary pension institution and payment details.

 Employer implications/action needed Employers must inform current qualified employees (3rd risky category) in writing by 15 January 2026 about the right to the contribution and how to claim and any qualifying new employees before they start high-risk work.
 Internal processes should be adjusted to receive employee notifications, track qualifying shifts, and ensure payment to the specified pension company account.
-If the employer already provides similar contribution based on internal policy, its compliance with the new law must be assessed.
+If the employer already provides similar contribution based on its internal policy, compliance with the new law must be assessed.

 Employer risk Failure to pay the mandatory contribution, fulfil the information obligation, or issue the required confirmation (or its copy) constitutes an administrative offence.
 Fines may be imposed up to CZK 200,000 for breaches of the information or confirmation obligations, and up to CZK 2,000,000 (approx. €80,000) for failure to pay the contribution.
 Offences are handled by the relevant Labor Inspectorate.